 Both strength training and intense fitness exercise will increase your lean muscle, which is many times more active metabolically than fat.
 If you will do them regularly, you'll switch from weight gain to weight loss.
 For every 1 1/2 to 2 pounds of weight you lose, you'll be losing 1 pound of fat.

 H. Get plenty of sleep.
 If you are frequently walking around tired, one response your body will have is to gain fat.

 I. Make it as easy on yourself as possible to follow tips A through H by using the psychological and spiritual aids here on our website.
 They really can make the difference.

 This same method (A - I) works for all the natural, effective ways of increasing your metabolic rate.

 Make it happen!

-To further your understanding, see the following pages of our website:
+To further your understanding about slow metabolism and weight gain, see the following pages of our website:

 1. Ways to Increase Metabolism, 2.
 Fat Burning Foods, 3.
 List of Refined Processed Carbohydrates, 4.
 Strength and Weight Training.

 2. Fat Burning Foods,